Muttahida Qaumi Movement – London: Karachi Baldia Town factory

-A private garment factory lit on fire and the flames ignited chemicals that were stored in the factory.
-The Baldia Town factory inferno case took a dramatic turn on Friday 7 Feb 2015 when a report by Rangers claimed that the MQM was behind the deadly fire that claimed the lives of at least 258 factory workers.
+In 2015 a private garment factory was lit on fire and the flames ignited chemicals that were stored in the factory.
+The Baldia Town factory inferno case took a dramatic turn on Friday 7 February 2015 when a report showed that the MQM was behind the deadly fire that claimed the lives of at least 258 factory workers.

-MQM set fire factory to take Extortion money from owners.
+MQM set fire factory to take extorted money from owners.

+In response, on 11 March 2015, Pakistan Rangers carried out a raid at Nine Zero, the headquarters of MQM in Karachi as well as the party’s public secretariat Khursheed Begum Memorial Hall and arrested over 100 MQM activists.